 I decided to paint things in a slightly different order this week.
 Part by part, rather than layer by layer.
 You'll see things are still relatively straight forward, though I've mixed things up slightly by adding a small dry-brushing step.

-a full article dedicated to it.
+In the following gold steps, I use a technique called "dry brushing."
+I'm not going to go into a ton of detail on the "how" but stick around because in a day or two, you'll get a full article dedicated to it.
 Essentially, you want to use an old brush, wipe as much paint off it until you'd almost think there's none left, then you rapidly flick your brush over the area to be painted to slowly add a highlight.

 Once you learn the right amount of paint to remove from your brush, this technique can be a great way to add easy highlights to any project.

 Oh yeah, and I'm going NMM.
 (Non-Metallic-Metal)